miller-me/lab-resources/Intros_to_Coding/Jupyter_Notebook.md

 stored memory, including variables and their values, so there’s nothing for the CPU to access when you call the `print` command.

-Each notebook file will open with its own kernel, so if you restart the kernel in one notebook, you don’t lose the memory stored for another notebook.
+Each notebook will open with its own kernel, so if you restart the kernel in one notebook, you don’t lose the memory stored for another notebook.